Preparing the interview

 - What else do you need to know?

-After the interviews the change agent (you) should summarise them and has to keep in mind and consider:
+After the interviews you should summarise them keeping in mind and considering:

 - What is the learners’ perspective?